chdprimary/javascript-practice/README.md

   - [ ] <a href="http://www.wintellect.com/devcenter/nstieglitz/5-great-features-in-es6-harmony">ES6 Overview</a>
   - [ ] <a href="https://lingohub.com/blogs/2014/11/brace-future-coming-es6-atscript-angular-2-0/">ES6 Overview & Angular 2</a>
   - [ ] Watch Douglas Crockford's lecture on <a href="http://bdadam.com/blog/video-douglas-crockford-about-the-new-good-parts.html">The Better Parts</a> on ES6
+- [ ] Make a presentation in Reveal.js!
+- [ ] Refer to [this site](http://uptodate.frontendrescue.org/) for more front-end news resources
 - [ ] Read <a href="http://www.amazon.com/gp/product/059680279X">High Performance JavaScript</a>
 - [ ] Read <a href="http://www.amazon.com/gp/product/098478280X">Cracking the Coding Interview</a>
 - [ ] Go through <a href="https://codility.com/programmers/">Codility's course for employment-seeking programmers</a>